timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use Case: UC08 - Add an Order for a Person**

-Guarantees: The order is added to the person, which can be seen by viewing the order or person.
+Guarantees: The order is added to the person only if the person exist while the order does not exist in the system.

 **MSS**